tendermint/tendermint/docs/architecture/adr-083-libp2p-implementation.md

 In persuit of this goal, this project has two explicit *non-goals*:

-- Do not support message/wire compatibility with legacy stack.
+- Do not require wire compatibility with legacy stack.
 - Do not support dual-mode (legacy/libp2p) in a single node or network.

 There does not seem to be a compelling use case of having a release